-STAY: Thanks to a great location, fun art (including epic designs on the room closets), the Bobby Hotel offers a little mystery, as you can use your imagination to figure out who Bobby is and from where his treasures came.
+STAY: Thanks to a great location and super-fun art (including epic designs on the room closets), the Bobby Hotel offers a little mystery.
+Use your imagination to figure out who Bobby is and where his treasures came from.

 East Nashville has a love-hate relationship with the “hip” moniker it’s earned over the years.
-This gentrifying (or gentrified) neighborhood just east of Downtown is home to stylish vintage boutiques and purveyors of handcrafted goods, not to mention many of the city’s tastiest restaurants and best watering holes.
+This gentrifying (or, according to some, gentrified) neighborhood just east of Downtown is home to stylish vintage boutiques and purveyors of handcrafted goods, not to mention many of the city’s tastiest restaurants and best watering holes.
 Nestled on its banks is Nissan Stadium, host to NFL football game and concerts.
 Leafy neighboring Inglewood is not as dense, but increasingly welcomes the same offbeat collection of eateries and vintage shops.

-EAT: Wood-fired pizzas with edible flowers—that's the kind of twist on the ordinary you'll find at Folk, a seasonally focused restaurant inside the site of an old grocery store.
+EAT: Wood-fired pizzas with edible flowers—that's the kind of twist on the ordinary you'll find at Folk, a seasonally focused restaurant inside of an old grocery store.

-DRINK: Work your way to the basement-level space of The Fox Bar & Cocktail Club, and experience a speakeasy with a nod toward vegan and vegetarian tastes.
+DRINK: Work your way to the basement-level space of The Fox Bar & Cocktail Club and experience a speakeasy that nods to the vegan and vegetarian crowd.

 DO: Hang with friends, have a drink and learn to throw sharp objects at BATL, East Nashville's friendly neighborhood axe-throwing hangout.

-If you do just one thing: Every Monday at the 5 Spot, a bar featured on TV's Nashville, is the Dance Party, the best place in the city to cut a rug.
+If you do just one thing...
+Every Monday at 5 Spot, a bar featured on TV's Nashville, is the Dance Party, the best place in the city to cut a rug.

 Named for the physical gulch that houses the railroad tracks that ran through this area, this is perhaps Nashville's most modern neighborhood when it comes to construction, with high rises and dense city living combined with retail space.
-It is walking distance to downtown, SoBro and Midtown, but chockfull of its own attractions, primarily shopping, eating and drinking (what else do you need?).
+It is walking distance to downtown, SoBro and Midtown, but chockfull of its own attractions, primarily shopping-, eating- and drinking-oriented (what else do you need?).

 EAT: Celebrity chef Jonathan Waxman's local outpost, Adele's Nashville, doesn't have a celebrity feel—it is delicious and welcoming.
 The comfort-food menu will stick to your ribs.

-DRINK: One of Nashville only bars with a West Coast slant, Gertie's Bar has an impressive spirits collection and a well-designed aesthetic.
+DRINK: One of Nashville only watering holes with a West Coast slant, Gertie's Bar has an impressive spirits collection and a well-designed aesthetic.

 DO: Shop at Two Old Hippies, a store with souvenirs, guitars, clothing and more.
 And, because this is Nashville, the store doubles as a live music venue (as seen on the TV show Nashville) five nights a week.

-STAY: A glass tower from the outside, the Thompson Nashville is a modern hotel with lots of interesting touches, including art elements made from reclaimed wood from the surrounding neighborhood inside.
+STAY: A glass tower from the outside, the Thompson Nashville is a modern hotel with lots of interesting touches, including art elements made from reclaimed wood from the surrounding neighborhood.
 Don't skip a trip to the rooftop bar, L.A.
 Jackson.